If you’ve been the victim of timeshare fraud, you may be eligible to file a lawsuit against the company who sold you the timeshare.

 I’m still unsure if I could file a timeshare lawsuit

-If you've had a terrible time with a timeshare, and don't know whether you might be able to bring a timeshare lawsuit against a sales company, we're here to help.
+If you’ve had a terrible time with a timeshare, and don’t know whether you might be able to bring a timeshare lawsuit against a sales company, we’re here to help and a lawsuit is not needed and a waste of time.

 If misleading tactics were used to close the sale – which could cover many things in high-pressure timeshares sales environments – you could be able to file a successful case against the sales firm.